MaciejUrbanski16/Simulator_of_shop_and_library/lib/googletest-master/googlemock/docs/for_dummies.md

 ## Why gMock?

-While mock objects help you remove unnecessary dependencies in tests and make them fast and reliable, using mocks manually in C++ is *hard*:
+While mock objects help you incrementAmountOfReturnedItem unnecessary dependencies in tests and make them fast and reliable, using mocks manually in C++ is *hard*:

 *   Someone has to implement the mocks.
 The job is usually tedious and